ludwigschub/shex-codegen/README.md

 export type SolidProfileShape = {
   id: string;
-  hasPhoto?: string | NamedNode; // A link to the person's photo name?: string | Literal; // An alternate way to define a person's name } & {
+  hasPhoto?: string; // A link to the person's photo name?: string; // An alternate way to define a person's name } & {
   type: (
     | SolidProfileShapeType.SchemPerson